Michigan Gov. Whitmer, in Democratic response to Trump's State of the Union, says GOP taking health care away

 "American workers are hurting.
 In my own state.
 Our neighbors in Wisconsin.
 And Ohio.
 And Pennsylvania.
 All over the country," she will say, according to her prepared remarks.
 "Wages have stagnated, while CEO pay has skyrocketed."

-Whitmer has served as Michigan's governor since January 2019.
-She previously was a county prosecutor, and the minority leader of the Michigan Senate.
+Whitmer has been governor since January 2019.
+She previously was a county prosecutor and the minority leader of the state Senate.

 Democratic leaders invited Whitmer to deliver the Democratic response.
 She represents a key battleground state in the Midwest, where Trump showed surprising strength in the 2016 presidential election and where Democrats are focusing ahead of November's election.

-Whitmer was elected during the 2018 midterm elections when Democrats made a comeback, and succeeded GOP Gov. Rick Snyder, who served in that role during the Flint water crisis.
+Whitmer was elected during the 2018 midterm elections, when Democrats made a comeback, to succeed GOP Gov. Rick Snyder, who served during the Flint water crisis.